Filupnot/js-nonogram/README.md

 If you're feeling extra risky, you can even upload your score to the Hall of Fame, where (as of July 2020 when I finished this) the website will not ban your IP address for shattering any global highscores. *OR* you can respect the community and not do that.

-If you encounter any errors with the script, or it fills the puzzle incorrectly, feel free to email me at [filupnot@gmail.com](filupnot@gmail.com) with a screenshot of your game.
+If you enounter any issues, please report an issue with a screenshot of the puzzle / explanation of the context of the problem.
+Or feel free to submit a pull request!

 <sup>~ This repository was created by Philip Knott in July, 2020 ~</sup>